-It is essential to visit the house prior to applying for a job if you have not been before, so that you are familiar with the holiday centre.
+It is helpful to have visited the house prior to applying for a job here, so that you are familiar with the holiday centre.
 Interviewees will normally be expected to stay overnight on the night before the interviews (free of charge), and interviews will last most of the day.

 The information you provide in your application form is the ONLY information we will use in deciding whether or not you will be shortlisted for an interview.
 Your application form is, therefore, very important and the following advice is designed to help you complete it as effectively as possible.
 This is part of the W.H.C.’s commitment to ensuring equal opportunities.

 Planning your application form

 - Before filling in the application form read the job information carefully, so that you know what the job involves and the range of abilities required.

 - The person specification is a list of criteria regarded as necessary for the post.
 Look at these and decide how to relate your skills, knowledge and experience to each point.
 Try not to repeat yourself, but do cover as many points as possible.
 Draw on your past or present job, interests, voluntary work, life experience and any other relevant experience and skills.
 To be considered for an interview you have to fulfill the essential person specification, demonstrating your abilities by telling us about your experience.
 Whatever it is, the most important thing is to tell us – we are unable to guess or make assumptions.

 Completing your application form